UNCLASSIFIED (U)

 (7) (U) Endorsing or espousing terrorist activity or persuading others to endorse or espouse terrorist activity or support a terrorist organization, whether designated or undesignated renders an applicant is ineligible.
 See 9 FAM 302.6-2(B)(3) paragraph c above.

-(8) (U) Military-type training, received from or on behalf of any organization that, at the time the training was received, was a terrorist organization, makes an applicant ineligible.
+(8) (U) Military-type training, received from or on behalf of any organization that, when the training was received, was a terrorist organization, makes an applicant ineligible.
 “Military-type training,” as defined in 18 U.S.C.
 2339D(c)(1), includes training in means or methods that can cause death or serious bodily injury, destroy or damage property, or disrupt services to critical infrastructure, or training on the use, storage, production, or assembly of any explosive, firearm or other weapon, including any weapon of mass destruction.

 d.
 (U) PALESTINE LIBERATION ORGANIZATION (PLO) AND OTHER PALESTINIAN ENTITIES: